-Office equipment IT equipment Fixtures, fittings and furnishings Leasehold improvements Five years Three years Two years the remaining term of the lease
+Office equipment Five years IT equipment Three years Fixtures, fittings and furnishings Two years Leasehold improvements the remaining term of the lease

 (g) Fund accounting

 General funds are unrestricted which are available for use at the discretion of the Board of directors in furtherance of the general objectives of the charity and which have not been designated for other purpose.
 Restricted funds represent income contributions which are restricted to a particular purpose, in accordance with the donor's wishes.